Value Investing, Strategy & Screening Guide + eBook/pdf

 People often ignore one of value investment’s greatest advantages.
 That advantage is simplicity.

 The complexity of many investment systems can frighten even intelligent people away from the markets.
-Classic value investing systems like Graham’s and Buffett’s, however, are easy to understand.
+However, classic value investing systems like Graham’s and Buffett’s are easy to understand.

 They base most value investing systems on a few simple principles, which makes it easy for ordinary people to grasp those strategies.
-Almost anybody can understand Graham’s rule, one “Does it Make Money?”
+Almost anybody can understand Graham’s rule: “Does it Make Money?”

-Plus, Graham concepts like Mr. Market successfully teach investing philosophies to ordinary people.
-The Mr. Market character is an insane salesman who sometimes peddles a new Porsche for $100 and occasionally tries to sell junk cars for $100,000.
+Plus, Graham’s concepts, like those of Mr. Market, successfully teach investing philosophies to ordinary people.
+Mr. Market’s character is an insane salesman who sometimes peddles a new Porsche for $100 and occasionally tries to sell junk cars for $100,000.

 Through Mr. Market, Graham teaches that the market is irrational and impossible to comprehend.
 Yet Graham shows how anybody can take advantage of Mr. Market’s lunacy.